 The Club will be in a lecture/demo format.
-Students will receive handouts and/or demo videos on their USB sticks where applicable.
+Students will receive handouts and/or demo videos where applicable.

-May 27: Pintuck Feet #30, 31, 32, 33, and 46.
+September 23 (formerly May class): Pintuck Feet #30, 31, 32, 33, and 46.
 Originally pintucks were designed as an heirloom sewing technique, but in this lesson, you will learn several other fun applications.
 Pintucks can be created with various fabric weights and cords for added dimension and interest.
 Learn how to add beautiful pintucks to your next project!

-June 24: Decorative Stitch Binding.
+October 28 (formerly June class): Decorative Stitch Binding.
 This is a perfect finish for a totally machine-stitched binding.
 Learn how to exactly place the decorative stitch to enhance the bound edge, creating a special finish.

-August 26: Free-Motion Quilting with Non-Stick Feet.
+December 23 (formerly August class): Free-Motion Quilting with Non-Stick Feet.
 The non-stick feet are very useful because the sole of the foot is coated so that it glides easily over “sticky” fabrics like vinyl, suede, and leather.
 In this lesson, learn how easy it is to sew on challenging fabrics by simply using one of the non-stick feet.